tomcritchlow/tomcritchlow.github.io/_posts/2020-01-27-journey-ebook.md

 ---
 layout: blog
 title: Building an ebook version of Journey to the End of the Night for Erin
-subtitle: Technical specs, challenges and creative sparks
+subtitle: Technical specs and lessons learned trying to make a picture book "work" on the web
 ---

 I'm so proud of Erin for completing her [kids book Kickstarter](https://www.kickstarter.com/projects/erinprz/journey-to-the-end-of-the-night-a-childrens-book) last year.
 Successfully completing a Kickstarter is a wild feeling but in hindsight it feels as much like the start of a race not the end!